ARMmbed/mbed-os-5-docs/docs/tools/mbed_cli_1/build-system/porting.md

 ## Implementation

-To add a postbuild script, add a class with a single method into the `tools/targets/__init__.py` python file, such as:
+To add a post-build script, add a class with methods defining the operation in `tools/targets/__init__.py` such as:

 ```python
 class LPCTargetCode(object):